LinkoraApp/sync-server/README.md

 - **Real-Time Updates**: Events on the server are sent to clients via socket, ensuring data is always up-to-date.
 - This server implements the LWW (Last-Write-Wins) mechanism, where the latest client update takes effect.

+To learn how the linkora app and this sync-server make syncing seamless, check out [this write-up](https://sakethpathike.github.io/posts/synchronization-in-linkora/).

 ### Important Notes

 - **Client-Server Compatibility**: Always verify client-server compatibility to confirm that the applications work